smartcontractkit/functions-hardhat-starter-kit/README.md

    2. Name the token and enable read & write access for Gists from the "Account permissions" drop-down menu.
 Do not enable any additional permissions.
    3. Click "Generate token" and copy the resulting personal access token for step 4.<br><br>
 4. Set the required environment variables.
-   1. Set an encryption password for your environment variables to a secure password.
+   1. Set an encryption password for your environment variables to a secure password by running:<br>`npx @chainlink/env-enc set-pw`<br>
-      - On Mac and Linux terminals, run the command: `export ENV_ENC_PASSWORD=YourPasswordHere`
-      - On Windows command prompt, run the command: `set ENV_ENC_PASSWORD=YourPasswordHere`
-      - For Windows PowerShell, run the command: `$env:ENV_ENC_PASSWORD=YourPasswordHere`
-   2. Use the command `npx env-enc set VARIABLE_NAME "variable value"` to set the following environment variables.
-(For improved security, see [Environment Variable Management Commands](#environment-variable-management-commands)):
+   2. Use the command `npx @chainlink/env-enc set` to set the required environment variables (see [Environment Variable Management](#environment-variable-management)):
       - _GITHUB_API_TOKEN_ for your Github token obtained from step 3
       - _PRIVATE_KEY_ for your development wallet
       - _MUMBAI_RPC_URL_ or _SEPOLIA_RPC_URL_ for the network that you intend to use